 They climbed lightweight style, without the back-up of a large team or supplementary oxygen.
-Two climbers, Tim Macartney-Snape and Greg Mortimer, reached the summit on 3 October 1984.
+Two Australian climbers, Tim Macartney-Snape and Greg Mortimer, reached the summit on 3 October 1984.

 The Australian Mount Everest Expedition team made headlines around the world.
 They were the first Australians to reach Everest's summit, and by a new route.